Murguma Dam

-The Murguma Dam is constructed on the Saharajhore River, one of the tributary of Kangsabati River in West Bengal, India.
-The dam is constructed near Murguma village in the foothill of Ajodhya Hills, Purulia District.
-It's under the jurisdiction of Kotshila Police Station.
-A number of other streams also flow into the dam directly from Ajodhya Hills.
-The dam is surrounded by hills, forests and a number of small islands within it.
-The place is situated at the north west end of Ajodhya Hills which is considered as an eastern extension of Chota Nagpur Plateau.
+The Murguma Dam is constructed on the Saharajhore River, a tributary of the Kangsabati River in West Bengal, India.
+The dam is constructed near Murguma, a village in the foothills of the Ajodhya Hills, Purulia District.
+The dam is situated at the north west end of Ajodhya Hills which is considered as an eastern extension of Chota Nagpur Plateau, resulting in the dam being surrounded by hills and forests.
+A number of other streams also flow into the dam directly from the Ajodhya Hills and the dam's lake contains a number of small islands.

 People and economy

-The area is mainly inhabited by tribal people, with Santal people predominant.
-The economy is mainly dependent on agriculture.
-However, the place has potential to be a tourist attraction which might improve economic conditions for the local people.
-The government is promoting this place as a tourist destination.
-This dam is a part of one of the key small irrigation projects in rural as well as arid areas of West Bengal having a considerable percentage of tribal population.
+The area is mainly inhabited by tribal people, with the Santal people predominant.
+The local economy is mainly dependent on agriculture.
+However, there is potential for tourism which might improve economic conditions for the local population so the government is promoting it as a tourist destination.
+This dam is one of the key small irrigation projects in rural, arid areas of West Bengal.

-It is one of the promising tourist spots of Eastern Chota Nagpur Plateau region.
-To date, no facility of boating offered.
-The dam and surroundings are preferred locations for backpackers.
+While one of the promising tourist spots of Eastern Chota Nagpur Plateau region, to date, no facility of boating offered.
+The dam and surroundings are attractive locations for backpackers.
 The dam features in the tourism brochure of Government Tourist Department of Purulia District.

 Accessibility

-The nearest railway station is Jhalda, from where the place is accessible by single metalled road.
+The nearest railway station is Jhalda, from where it is accessible by single metalled road.
 The other option is to follow the Purulia-Tamna more-Arsha-Begunkodor-Murguma route for 50 km.
-The accessibility is not good but that is perhaps one of the reasons that the locality still offers wild beauty.
+As the accessibility is not good this is perhaps one of the reasons that the locality still offers wild beauty.